febbyRG/mobile/README.md

 * [Couchbase Server 2.0](http://www.couchbase.com/couchbase-server/overview) -- High performance scalable NoSQL storage that's been battle-tested in heavy-traffic mission critical deployments serving millions of users.
 * [Couchbase Lite](https://github.com/couchbase/couchbase-lite-ios) -- A lightweight NoSQL database for iOS or [Android](https://github.com/couchbaselabs/TouchDB-Android) that provides a native API as well as robust synchronization capabilities using the standard Apache CouchDB-compatible replication protocol.
 * The [Sync Gateway](https://github.com/couchbaselabs/sync_gateway) manages HTTP-based data access for mobile clients.
 It handles access control and data routing, so that a single large Couchbase Server cluster can manage data for multiple users and complex applications.
-* **Your Application** -- Couchbase Mobile gives your application fine-grained control over data access and routing.
-For each document, you specify a set of channels it belongs to, and for each user or device, you control which channels they can see.
+* **Your Application** -- Your application has fine-grained control over data access and routing.
+For each document, you specify a set of [channels it belongs to, and for each user or device, you control which channels they can see.](https://github.com/couchbaselabs/sync_gateway/wiki/channels-access-control-and-data-routing-w-sync-function)

 ## Use Cases

-We've been working with community users and customers alike to fine tune Couchbase Mobile for thier use cases.
-Here is an incomplete list of the type of applications we expect to benefit from mobile sync:
+We've been working with community users and customers on use cases like this:

 * Medical Records - this data is a great fit for schemaless JSON storage.
 It's also critical that it be available wherever the health care provider goes, regardless of network conditions.
 * Customer Loyalty and Point of Sale - we see a lot of these apps already using our sync technology, and we've been working with some developers closely to ensure a smooth ride.